thomasduchatelle/dphoto/README.md

 Components:

-* [Delegate](./delegate/README.md): installed on the end-user computer, backup photos and videos when a media is plug-in.
+* [Delegate](./delegate/README.md): installed on the end-user computer, backup photos and videos when a media is plugged in.